Evangelion: 1.0 You Are (Not) Alone: Animation

 The Angels were partly made in 3D CGI and partly hand-drawn, as in the case of Shamshiel's whips.
 Other sequences, such as the one in which the Eva units are transported by trains, required precision in the movements and were instead made in 3D.
 Other staff members also intervened in the process.
 Honda was responsible for the cut in which the Eva-01 is framed seizing the Positron Rifle, and had trouble drawing it.
 The framing was eventually done by hand; according to Honda 3D would have been boring, while hand-drawing, by nature less accurate, allowed to give "some unexpected false information".
-The Gatling gun was made by Kazuya Kise; Tomoko Masuda, on the other hand, was assigned to oversee the 2D digital work.
+The Gatling gun was made by Kazuchika Kise; Tomoko Masuda, on the other hand, was assigned to oversee the 2D digital work.
 Masuda, who had previously been in charge of matte painting the live-action films and had worked with Higuchi on Sinking of Japan (2006), was tasked with producing the logos and legible lettering on signs, drinks and other visible objects in the film; he produced imaginary company logos mixed with some existing ones, along with barcodes and car license plates.
 He used Adobe Illustrator for outlining and output, then used Photoshop and After Effects for corrections in the process.
 At the end of July 2006, during the final stages of production, the staff observed and corrected any errors in the animations, with whoever pointed out the error then having to take responsibility, fixing the wrong drawings themselves.
 The work of the digital department was delivered at the end, after everyone else had finished.